Understanding Dopamine: Love Hormones And The Brain

 Neurochemicals In Mature Relationships

-Oxytocin encourages us to develop trust in the person we're with.
+Oxytocin’s role is to encourage us to develop trust in the person we're with.
 This social trust has been a crucial part of survival since the beginning of human civilization and is hardwired into the brain.

 What About When A Relationship Ends?

 The end of a relationship is a uniquely painful experience, especially if the relationship was developed over a long period of time and both people still care about each other.
 This is due to the strong bonds that form in the brain.
 When a relationship ends, especially if the other party ends it, the brain's level of dopamine and serotonin are temporarily lowered.
 In addition, stress hormones are raised, as the brain tries to restore what was lost.
+This could lead to clinical depression, in some instances.

 The Reason Why 'Love Is Blind'

 Interestingly, along with all the positive feelings that dopamine provides, there are also other neurobiological changes that lower our perception of negative attributes about the object of our affection.
 There are evolutionary reasons for this so-called love blindness.
 Your genes don't care whether you and your potential mate have the same taste in TV shows and political attitudes.
 They are only focused on you reproducing.
+This may be a key difference between physical attraction and aesthetical attraction.

 That's why people tend to look at their new love interest through a near-perfect lens.
 You've probably had the experience of looking back at a former crush many months or years down the road and wondering what you saw in them.
 You can thank the neurobiology of attraction.
 It's the closest thing we know to a love spell, cast by our own brain chemistry.